Home Internet Tips

 Most DSL or satellite carriers can offer speeds that meet these basic requirements.
 Try to connect to the services you will use most often to see how they perform.
 You can also join a ‘test’ Zoom meeting here.

 Contact your internet carrier and inquire about the availability and cost of higher tiers of service.
 You can also consider obtaining a WiFi hotspot from a local cellular carrier, or tether to your mobile device (be aware that this may raise your data costs).
-Many internet and cellular carriers are offering discounts on internet service upgrades during this pandemic, and many have signed a pledge not to cancel service or charge late fees during this crisis.
+Many internet and cellular carriers are offering discounts on internet service upgrades during this pandemic.

 If your connection meets the minimum 1 - 1.5 Mbps requirement, you will still need to do some optimizing to get your work done.
 When it’s time for online work, be sure that the connection is as unburdened as possible.
 Talk with your family and agree on the best ways to facilitate work during each day.
 Set up a schedule for when gaming, entertainment, school work, or other non-work uses will take place, so that maximum bandwidth is available for your work activities.